nikcleju/ESDM_Course/Projects/P4_DryingMachine_Coins.md

 # Short description

-1. Create and test Simulink model with a state machine implementing the behavior of a public washing machine, payed with coins..
+1. Create and test Simulink model with a state machine implementing the behavior of a public drying machine, payed for with coins.

 2. Write a small report on the project:
    a. briefly describe the overall design you chose (states, transitions etc).